-When you add a domain name to your Exchange service, you may be required to configure the CNAME entry in your DNS zone.
+When you add a domain name to your email solution, you may be required to configure the CNAME record in your DNS zone.
 This configuration ensures that you have admin rights for the domain name in question.

 Find out about the purpose of a CNAME record, and how to add one at OVH.

-- You need to have added a domain name to your Exchange service before requesting the addition of a CNAME record.
+- a domain name added to your email solution requesting the addition of a CNAME record

-- You must have the right to modify your domain name’s configuration (via its DNS zone).
+- the right to modify your domain name’s configuration (via its DNS zone)

-The CNAME (Canonical Name) diagnostic box appears in certain cases when you declare a domain name on your Exchange service.
+The CNAME (Canonical Name) diagnostic box appears in some specific cases, when you declare a domain name on your email solution.

 Its purpose is to prove that you are the admin of the domain name you would like to declare.

-This diagnostic can appear for the following situations:
+This diagnostic can appear for the following reasons:

 - The domain name is not registered with OVH.